Our Mission

-To promote positive relationships between law enforcement and youth through community based educational programs and recreational opportunities.
+To foster and facilitate positive relationships between law enforcement and youth.

 National PAL History